box/developer.box.com/guides/authorization/custom-app-approval.md

 ## Approval Notifications

-A semi-automated process to submit an app approval is available in the Developer Console for all custom application types.
+A semi-automated process to submit an app approval is available in the Developer Console for all platform application types.

 ### Server authentication apps